malsapp/react-native-maformvalidation/README.md

 ------------ | -------------
 Form | Encapsulate all form elements
-FormValidator | Validate Vlues and contain Rules component Rule | Give a message and style for specific validation rule
+FormValidator | Validate Vlues and contain Rules component Rule | Give a message and style for specific validation rule, return true if rule fail

 ## Properties
 Component | Props